ibm-cloud-docs/containers/health-audit.md

     ```
     {: screen}

-8. For a production-ready deployment, [prepare that now](#prod-ready-deployment).
-If you do not require a production solution, skip this step.
+8. [Encrypt traffic in transit with HTTPS.](#secure-setup) If you only need a proof of concept audit log forwarder, skip this step.

 9. Check the certificate authority status.
 If your certificates are nearing expiration, follow the steps to [rotate your certificates](/docs/containers?topic=containers-cert-rotate).
     ```sh